kirbycope/void-world-bedrock/README.md

 1. Enter the command `/setblock 0 63 0 grass`
 1. Exit the world
 1. Select the edit icon, scroll down, and export
-1. Re-Edit the save in Unversal Minecraft Editor to your liking (difficulty, cheats off, etc).
+1. Re-Edit the save in Universal Minecraft Editor to your liking (difficulty, cheats off, etc).
 1. (Back in Minecraft) Select the edit icon, scroll down, and export